 Under the Affordable Care Act, all health insurance policies have to cover, to some degree, addiction treatment.
 Even those policies that don’t have extensive coverage will typically provide for detox.
 That’s definitely positive news for most patients, and it means that expenses can be lowered without sacrificing comprehensive care.

 There are lots of detox programs available, but residential treatment is the ideal choice if you’re ready to combat addiction once and for all.
-Call 866-294-5306 to learn more about Serenity House Detox and how you can benefit from residential treatment.
+Call 866-294-5306 to learn more about Serenity House Detox & Recovery and how you can benefit from residential treatment.